lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 - the place where each kind of processing occurs has been formalized and
 - the names of each method have been formalized.

-This formality makes it easy for those familiar with VIPER to understand the code and therefore makes it easier to change.
+This formality makes it easier, for those familiar with VIPER, to understand the code and thereby makes it easier to change.

 There are more classes: each one has very specific responsibilities.